IndustrieCreative/odoo_addons/ir_attachment_orphan_gc/README.md

 ### Limitation on weekly day
 It is also possible to limit the execution of the method to a certain day of the week.
-By default this function is deactivated and therefore the method will be executed without day limitation.
+By default this function is deactivated and therefore the method will be triggered evry time the main Cron **Base: Auto-vacuum internal data** is execuded, without any day limitation.
 To indicate a specific day, it is possible to change the System parameter ``ir.autovacuum.attachment.orphan.weekday`` from ``False`` to a number between ``0`` and ``6`` according to the encoding of ``datetime.date.weekday()``.